Extended Bio

 Since I’ve grown up, I’ve been an applied math researcher and scientific software developer, mostly working on modeling and computational simulations for problems in fundamental & applied sciences.
 I’ve worked across areas — physics, biology, drug discovery, machine learning — trying to make complex systems a little more understandable (and computable).

 In my day-to-day, I ponder upon numerical algorithms, mathematical optimization, computational geometry, and dynamical systems.
-In the time that’s left, I write efficient, robust, fast, BLAS-powered C++ code to make my pondering fruitful.
+In the time that’s left, I write efficient, robust, fast, C++ code to make my pondering fruitful.
 Sometimes, I translate interesting biological and physical phenomena into mathematical models.

 I’m a part of the Buttenschoen Lab at UMass.
 Here, we study cell organization and other biological phenomena using mathematical & computational tools.
 My undergraduate thesis with the lab studied collective long-range migration, and the cell-cell communication mechanisms that help achieve it.